fredrtve/TS-Workspace/docs/optimistic-http.md

 ## Remarks

-The library ensures that http requests are executed sequentially and http errors handled correctly.
+The library ensures that http requests are executed sequentially and http errors are handled.

 ## Classes